VKCOM/statshouse/docs/protocol.md

 # StatsHouse protocol and data format

+We advise to always use an official [client library](../README.md#clients) when communicating with StatsHouse.
+However, if there is no official library for your favorite language or environment yet, or you are curious about how things work under the hood — read on.

+## UDP

-While there are multiple ways to get metrics into StatsHouse — UDP, TCP, unix sockets, HTTP pull mode — the main way is to send UDP packets with TL, msgpack or protobuf payloads.
+There are multiple ways to get metrics into StatsHouse — UDP, TCP, unix sockets, HTTP pull mode — but the main way is to send UDP packets with TL, msgpack or protobuf payloads.
 TL is probably the fastest format to encode/decode, so we consider it our native serialization format.
 Except for speed, there is no difference